-Many businesses think of outsourcing as global collaboration.
-It's a great opportunity for them to take advantage of the benefits of having a diverse talent pool and a cross-cultural work environment.
+Many businesses think of outsourcing as a global collaboration.
+It’s a great opportunity for them to take advantage of the benefits of having a diverse talent pool and a cross-cultural work environment.

 Workers in the Philippines and the United States, for example, have different cultural and academic backgrounds.
 When you have a diverse team, you have people with different ideas, experiences, and skill sets working on the same project.
 This kind of diversity can lead to innovation and reinvention.

 Some may argue that the United States already has a variegated workforce.
 Why else should businesses look for workers in other countries?
 The answer is not in the much-maligned idea of paying for low-cost labor.
 It’s in the QUALITY of workers that companies would rather hire.

 Compared to workers in the United States, outsourcing workers in the Philippines grew up with a dream of getting a well-paying job to help their families.
 They value their jobs more and show pride in their work.
 They have a strong work ethic.
 They arrive at work on time and they’re willing to stay behind when necessary.
 Few outsourcing workers complain about working on their rest day or on a holiday unless they’re really needed at home or they’re sick.

 #3 Many businesses have a desire to help those who needed it most.

 Of course, regular employment is not the be-all and end-all for many Filipino workers.
 Some of them dream of climbing up the ranks, and earning more as they go.
 Others dream of earning enough money to finish a higher degree or to start a small business of their own.

 The desire to help among business owners and executives can’t be easily quenched by the act of donating to charity.
 Charities are good, but there’s greater satisfaction in seeing your staff learn new skills, grow to their full potential, and develop a sense of agency over their lives.